The Great Reclamation: Writing

 Heng grew up after Singapore's development and, through fragmented stories told by her family members, learned of its preceding history.
-In BOMB Magazine, she stated, "When I was growing up, Singapore’s development was always positioned as a miracle story ...
+In BOMB Magazine, she stated, "When I was growing up, Singapore's development was always positioned as a miracle story ...
 But that story never acknowledges the loss and the sadness, and the brutality of change, the break with what came before."
 She talked about Singapore changed physically at a rapid pace, such that entire neighborhoods and towns could become completely different in the span of a few years.
 As a result, Heng felt a "strange temporal dislocation" being wedged between her aunts' stories of poverty and her own upbringing in relative prosperity.
 She thus wanted to write a book "about how Singapore became Singapore."

 Heng began researching for The Great Reclamation in 2017, spending an entire year reading books, speaking with scholars, interviewing her family, and perusing through archives like the National Archives of Singapore.
 Specifically, she learned about Singapore's environmental history from Timothy Barnard, an associate professor in history at the National University of Singapore; discussed colonial-era fishing industry data with Ruizhi Choo from the University of Hawaiʻi at Mānoa; and studied Singapore's coastal developments with help from Dan Riess, a coastline scientist.
 At the time, Heng was a student at the Michener Center for Writers and worked on parts of her novel with her thesis advisor, Elizabeth McCracken.
 In 2018, an excerpt titled "Gah Men" was published in Guernica.
 Heng finished her first draft the same year and finished revising it in 2021.

-Heng has stated that Ah Boon first originated as a protagonist for an earlier short story which would later become The Great Reclamation's third part.
+Heng has stated that Ah Boon first originated as a protagonist for an earlier short story which would later become The Great Reclamations third part.
 By making him the protagonist for the novel later on, Heng had wanted to write a character that was growing, changing, and resolving his own identity against the backdrop of a country doing the same.
 Specifically, she intended for Ah Boon to be a character who was uncertain between his vision for the future and always oscillating between different possibilities.
 With Ah Boon additionally juxtaposed with the other characters in the novel, such as Siok Mei, Uncle, Hia, and others who possess "different visions", Heng wanted a story of "a community and a country" that was "polyphonic and big and to have all these competing visions and voices".

 Originally, The Great Reclamation was intended to end in the present-day of Singapore, but Heng reached 130 thousand words and felt that it was a "natural ending point" to conclude the novel earlier on the day Singapore merged with the Federation of Malaya.
 Additionally, many prospective agents expressed concerns about the book's length, and her actual agent found it wise to expand the existing story and characters rather than prolonging the novel's timeline.